dottjt/reddit_response/README.md

 - Send user a message on the subreddit
 - They get back

 ## Thoughts
 - Send strategy simply appends 5 seconds each time.
 Does it make sense?
 Not sure, but it's all I have atm and isn't that bad.

 ## Improvements

 - It would make sense to check if a website OR a subreddit has already been sent to the user before
-- chokidar only compile file that has been changed, not all files.

-- Remove users who are yellow and orange :)
-- automatically send message based on post flair

-Thank you!
+- Thank you!
 Feel free to share these resources if you find them useful :)

-- automatic reply - if it says link me then just send it automatically.
-- also highlight key words like website etc. in thehir response. .md containers.

-- you would still probably have to set these messages on a timer, maybe?
-But make it a small one, and a different local_storage thing.

-// in reply, check what the last message type was, if is start and if in their message (.md) contains send link. then automatically send them a message.
-Easy. \

-// why we get urges

 ### Never send a message aka delete